MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 CREATE SCHEMA vdadmin AUTHORIZATION vdadmin_user;

--- 4) Create a user in a specific DB
+-- 4) Create the user in a specific DB (in MS SQL you always have to switch to using a specific db;

--- (Oracle doesn't need this since schema and account are 1:1)
+-- Oracle doesn't need this because schema and account are mapped 1:1)

 USE SCOTT_tiger;